Delicious Coffee. Positive Impact.

 Over the recent years we have pivoted our sourcing and committed to purchasing the bulk of our coffees from the same communities of small-holder farmers, and in some case individual producers, year after year and from places where our purchasing contributes to positive local development.

 We work closely with carefully selected and impact-driven export and import partners to build resilient supply chains that prioritise growers and provide relevant support to improve their livelihoods.
-Together we need to ensure that coffee farming is not only a viable income source for the millions small-holder farmers currently responsible for most of the world’s coffee production but also an attractive and profitable prospect for younger generations.
+Together we work to ensure that coffee farming is not only a viable income source for the millions small-holder farmers currently responsible for most of the world’s coffee production but also an attractive and profitable prospect for younger generations.

 Looking after our planet